 - Apply anytime

 If you love being in the mountains during winter and have a strong sense of responsibility, become a qualified snow safety professional through this programme.
 This Diploma incorporates the NZSMC Avalanche Safety Stage 2 Certificate which is a prerequisite for most industry management roles.
-From 2019, this programme name will change due to a national review of qualifications that is being carried out by NZQA across all New Zealand tertiary institutions.
+This programme will be replaced from 2019 by the New Zealand Certificate in Avalanche Risk Management (Level 6) (subject to final approval).

 New Zealand Certificate in Introductory Snowschool Instruction (Applied) (Level 4) (Ski) or (Snowboard)